zicht/standards-php/README.md

 In this section each of the rules from the Zicht set are explained.

 #### Commenting in general
-All doc block comment sniffs (ClassComment, FileComment and FunctionComment) will scan for empty doc blocks and doc blocks containing superfluous descriptions.
+All doc block comment sniffs (ClassComment, FileComment, FunctionComment and PropertyComment) will scan for empty doc blocks and doc blocks containing superfluous descriptions.
 Empty doc blocks and doc block containing only a superfluous comment (no tags) must be improved or removed.
 The description of doc blocks having a superfluous description and having tags must be improved or removed.

 Superfluous descriptions are detected by looking at the declaration the doc block belongs to and see if it is a repetition of its name, which obviously is not adding anything of value.
 Superfluous doc blocks/descriptions are auto-fixable.